vrimori/visualstudio-docs.ja-jp/docs/extensibility/adding-a-shortcut-menu-in-a-tool-window.md

     }
     ```

-6. ShortcutMenuControl.xaml で追加、<xref:System.Windows.UIElement.MouseRightButtonDown>最上位レベルにイベント<xref:System.Windows.Controls.UserControl>要素</xref:System.Windows.Controls.UserControl></xref:System.Windows.UIElement.MouseRightButtonDown>。 XAML ファイルが次のようになります。
+6. In ShortcutMenuControl.xaml, add a <xref:System.Windows.UIElement.MouseRightButtonDown> event to the top level <xref:System.Windows.Controls.UserControl> element.
+The XAML file should now look like this:

     ```vb
     <UserControl x:Class="TWShortcutMenu.ShortcutMenuControl"